HarshilGautam/CartyreEvaluation/README.md

    - Optionally, perform data augmentation or preprocessing techniques if necessary.

 2. **Model Training**:
-   - Run the training script (`train_model.py`) to train the deep learning model on the training dataset.
    - Adjust hyperparameters, such as dropout rate, learning rate, and optimizer settings, as needed.

 3. **Model Evaluation**: